 Herbs and spices are a tasty and healthy addition to any vegan diet.
-In addition to providing incredible flavour combinations, there are several health benefits of consuming herbs and spices on a regular basis.
+In addition to providing incredible flavor combinations, there are several health benefits of consuming herbs and spices on a regular basis.
 This is why I consider herbs and spices to be one of the food groups of a healthy vegan diet.

 This page covers: